 Getting the Financial Compensation You Deserve

 Unfortunately, however, in many cases, pursuing a claim against the massage therapist directly may yield less than a full recovery for the injuries, mostly because the massage therapist might be functionally insolvent — they simply lack the money to pay for the damages they caused.
 Moreover, the massage therapist may lack insurance, or any other assets substantial enough to satisfy the judgment levied against the therapist.
-Although some massage parlors carry general liability insurance that could cover the actions of abusive therapists, this is not a legal requirement, and some businesses, to save money, will fail to carry such policies, or will carry policies too small to actually result in recovery for victims.
+Although some massage parlors carry general liability insurance that could cover the actions of abusive therapists, this is not a legal requirement, and some businesses, to save money, will fail to carry such policies, or will carry policies too small to actually result in recovery for massage therapy abuse victims.

 In these cases, victims of this manner of abuse may pursue alternate claims against the massage parlor directly.
 One such claim to be pursued is a negligence action: essentially, that the manager, owner, operator, or franchisee of the massage parlor failed to perform some duty they were entrusted to perform, that this failure resulted in the damages alleged, and that there were actual, physical damages alleged (as opposed to solely emotional distress).